 - PLO #2, Students will develop competency in the clinical environment.
 RAD 200, CLO 4

 - Janelle asked for any additional comments and suggestions and stressed the value of input from the committee on assessment.
 The group was comfortable with the information that was provided to them.
 No additional comments were expressed at this time.
 They were asked to continue to think about the program’s assessment measures and to provide ideas and feedback to Janelle at any time.

-- The program would like to thank and recognize LLCC for the LEAGUE grant.
-With this grant we were able to purchase additional venipuncture phantom arms and a cultural diversity CD series from ASRT.
-We would also recognize and thank Springfield Memorial Health for donating arthrogram trays.
+- Gifts!
+The program would like to thank and recognize LLCC for the LEAGUE grant.
+With this grant we were able to purchase a radiographic leg holder for leg positioning.

 10. Open forum